 One of the most memorable and famous moments of the 1996 Olympics was Károlyi carrying Strug to the podium to accept her goal medal.
 She had become a national sports hero by performing on her hurt ankle to guarantee an American gold medal.

 Bela Károlyi retired from coaching gymnastics after the 1996 Olympics.
 However, that was not it for him and his wife’s influence on US gymnastics history.

 After the success of the US gymnastics team at the 1996 Olympic games, USA gymnastics lost traction.
 The US left both the 1997 and 1999 World Championships without a single medal.

 Bela Károlyi came out of retirement to try to pull a struggling US gymnastics program out of its lull, with his hiring as National Team Coordinator in 1999.
 As the coordinator, Károlyi required team members to attend grueling camps at his Texas gymnastics ranch.
 Some gymnasts spoke out about the grueling and frequent nature of these camps and his coaching style.
 After he failed to produce a medal for the US at the 2000 Olympics, the title of National Team Coordinator was handed over to his wife, Márta.

 Márta Károlyi’s approach seems to be slightly softer and more acceptable to coaches and gymnasts.
-She is still the current National Team Coordinator.
+She remained the National Team Coordinator for many years.